top of page

 Welcome!!

-If you are here, that means you found a fun "Hadley Bug" chip or were directed here by family, friends or even strangers.
-This website is a Memorial Page created to keep the memory of our beautiful daughter, Hadley Charlotte, alive.
-We want her name to travel around the world, for her to be an inspiration to others and for her to always be with us.
-Please read her story, enjoy her pictures, and leave a comment where you found the chip and where you are from.
-Then, please pass it on to spread her LOVE.
+This Memorial Page was created to keep the memory of our beautiful daughter, Hadley Charlotte, alive.
+If you're here, that means you found a "Hadley Bug" chip, kindness card, or were directed here by family, friends or even strangers.
+We want Hadley's name to travel the world, for her to be an inspiration to others and for her to always be with us.
+Please read her story, enjoy her pictures, & leave a comment where you found the chip & where you are from.
+Then, please pass it on to spread her

 *The bug on the chip is a drawing by Hadley.
 She hid it around the house to "scare us" ;)